Here at Leap in! HQ, we are often asked whether the NDIS can help people with a psychosocial disability.

 The ability to make friends, be active in the community, behave in a socially acceptable way and how you cope with feelings and emotions in a social context.

-Understanding and remembering information, the ability to learn new things and new skills.
+Understanding and remembering information, the ability to learn new things and apply new skills.

 Moving around your home and community as well as completing ordinary daily activities.

 Being able to care for yourself including hygiene, grooming, feeding and health care.

 This covers things like organising your life, planning, making decisions and taking responsibility.
 Activities such as problem solving, managing finances and managing your home life are included here.

 How does the NDIS decide if an application will be successful?

 While it may be time consuming to get all the information together to apply, it’s worth ot to ensure your application has the best chance of success.

 Other things that can support your application include:

 - Statements from family, friends or support workers